daijiong1977/news/tools/README.md

 # Preview (DRY-RUN): Shows what will be deleted, nothing is removed
 python3 tools/reset_all.py

-# Execute full purge: Delete everything (CAUTION!)
+# Execute full purge: Delete everything except config (CAUTION!)
 python3 tools/reset_all.py --force

 # Database only (keep website files)